antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 The principle “there is more than one way to do it” is often found to be too constraining or too blocking.
 In my experience, code baristas and IT technology managers prefer one way of doing things.
-Also, not to be too exposed to the paradox of choice too much.
+Also, not to be too exposed to the Paradox of choice too much.
 If anything, voluntary simplicity and predictable mediocrity are preferred.
 Which is fine, since we have a solution that serves well the simple minded when they are single minded.